timothy-r/chat/messages.md

         name: "x",
         id: "y"
     }
     }

-// history, server to client on subscribe
+##History, server to client on subscribe
-// really just an array of posts
+Really just an array of posts
     {
     action: "set-history",
     body: {
         posts: [